rfangit/minima-volume-project/README.md

 | `imbalanced_classes/` | Experiments with class imbalanced datasets                            |
 | `sam/`                | Sharpness-Aware Minimization experiments                              |

-> Each experiment subdirectory follows a **common workflow**:
-> train model → evaluate perturbations → estimate volume via cutoffs.
+Each experiment follows this **workflow**: train model → evaluate perturbations → estimate volume via cutoffs.
-> A dedicated README in `experiments/` explains this pipeline in detail.
+A dedicated README in `experiments/` explains this in detail.

 ---